-Aspire Resource student loans consistently received good reviews — and Aspire Resources still has an A-plus rating from the Better Business Bureau.
+Aspire student loans consistently received good reviews — and it still has an A+ rating from the Better Business Bureau.

 So what does Aspire Resources do now?

-That doesn’t mean Aspires Resources shut down, though.
+That doesn’t mean Aspire student loans shut down, though.

-Today, the company “performs functions outside of Iowa Student Loan’s tax-exempt designation by providing services to employers, lenders, secondary markets, and postsecondary institutions,” according to its website.
+Today, the company “performs functions outside of Iowa Student Loan’s tax-exempt designation by providing services to employers, lenders, secondary markets and postsecondary institutions,” according to its site.

 In other words, it’s more of a business-to-business arm of the company — one you probably won’t need to deal with.

-The platform you do need to know about is the Aspire Servicing Center.
-If you have loans from Iowa Student Loan or its partners, you’ll use the Aspire Servicing Center to manage them.
+The platform you do need to know about, though, is the Aspire Servicing Center.
+Whether you have an Iowa Student Loan payment to make or have additional loans, you’ll use the Aspire Servicing Center to manage them.

-Founded in 2014, this website provides customer service to people who’ve taken out private loans with Iowa Student Loan or its partner lenders Alliant Credit Union, Ascentra Credit Union, or American State Bank.
+The Aspire Servicing Center provides customer service to people who’ve taken out private loans with Iowa Student Loan or had federal loans originally serviced by Iowa Student Loan.
+Aspire student loans for college are also offered and managed for partner lenders Alliant Credit Union, Ascentra Credit Union or American State Bank.

 Aspire student loan repayment options

-To pay your loans through the Aspire Servicing Center, here are your options:
+To pay your private loans through the Aspire Servicing Center, here are your options:

-- Graduated repayment: Your payments will be lower to begin with and then increase every two years.
-You’ll pay off your loans in 10 years or less but pay more in interest over the lifetime of the loans.
+- Graduated repayment: Your payments will be lower to begin with, then increase every two years — before you pay them off in 10 years or less.
+You’ll pay more in interest over the lifetime of the loan.

-- Select 2: Available only for private loans, this plan allows you to make payments that are limited to mostly interest for the first two years.
-But you’ll end up paying more in interest in the long run.
+- Select 2: This plan allows you to make payments that are limited to mostly interest for the first two years.
+But, as with graduated repayment, you’ll end up paying more in interest in the long run.

-If you’re struggling to figure out the right repayment plan, you can call Aspire at (800) 243-7552 for help.
+If you’re struggling to figure out the right plan for your Aspire payment, phone the servicing center at 800-243-7552.

 Making student loan payments to Aspire

-If you’re struggling to make your payments, you can consider putting your student loans into deferment or forbearance.
+If you’re struggling to make your payments, there are additional Aspire resources on deferment or forbearance.

-With deferment, you can pause your payments for up to three years.
+For federal loans serviced by Aspire, your options are more expansive.
+With a deferment, you can pause your payments for up to three years.
 Here are some of the reasons you might qualify: